-Thursday 29th February Options Evening Event (in person)
+Thursday 6th March Options Evening Event (in person)

 This multifaceted evening will feature three aspects.
 Firstly, a face-to-face meeting with your parents and your form tutor to discuss your choices.
-The final page of this booklet can be used to make notes.
 Secondly, a 30-minute presentation in the hall to provide guidance and an overview of the process.
 Thirdly, a subject marketplace where Subject Leaders will be on hand to provide course information and answer questions.

-Monday 25th March Options Submissions Deadline
+Monday 21st April Options Submissions Deadline

 You must submit your final option choices by this date.
-A link to the Microsoft Form will be released following the Options Meetings.
+A link to the Microsoft Form will be released following the options evening.